Start-Up Farm Program

 In addition to the workshops, group learning sessions are held once a month for all test-croppers and program staff, from spring through fall.
 These sessions allow test-croppers to share their experience and results, identify common challenges and opportunities for collaboration, and raise questions for discussion or future learning.
 These sessions are facilitated by farm mentors, with agendas reflecting emerging needs and interests of the test-croppers over the season.
 Dates and times will be set at the beginning of the season, in consultation with the group.

-Email communication, including a listserve, is used heavily throughout the program to share updates and coordinate meetings.
+Email communication, including a listserv, is used heavily throughout the program to share updates and coordinate meetings.

-The fees for the on-site program are currently set at $2,000 for test-croppers.
-Program fees cover everything described in the Program Details section above.
+Program fees for Test Croppers cover everything described in the Program Details section above.
 Fees do not include farm inputs (seeds, particular soil amendments, greenhouse supplies etc), irrigation equipment used on your plot, personal tools, marketing and distribution costs, or office expenses to run your start-up farm.
 Test-croppers are expected to identify their own operational expenses and to manage and finance their farm budgets.

 Micro-Loans